pradel/create-react-app-esbuild/packages/craco-esbuild/README.md

 - `esbuildLoaderOptions`: customise the options passed down to the `esbuild` loader. _Note: This will be used only by webpack_
 - `includePaths`: include external directories in loader.
+- `enableSvgr`: enable the svgr webpack plugin.
+SVGs are loaded as separate files by default.
+Enabling this options allow you to import SVGs as React components.
+See [CRA documentation](https://create-react-app.dev/docs/adding-images-fonts-and-files/#adding-svgs) for more detailed explanation.

 For example add this configuration to your `craco.config.js` configuration file: